 Assessment of Student Learning begins with the Sitting Bull College mission statement.
 The SBC mission and its corresponding vision, values, purposes, and goals inspire all assessment activity.
 As the scope of assessment is widened, it involves multiple committees, along with academic and student service programs in a well planned and organized cycle.
 Central to this process is the Assessment Committee who functions as a collection point for the data.
-The Vice President of Academics is accountable to the Board of Trustees, administration, academic and student service divisions for reporting and publishing the summative results of yearly assessments activities.
+The Vice President is accountable to the Board of Trustees, administration, academic and student service divisions for reporting and publishing the summative results of yearly assessments activities.

 The Assessment Committee meets quarterly throughout the academic year and holds a two-day general education and program assessment reporting process during the last two days of faculty academic contracts.
 During the reporting process faculty are required to complete a one-page summary of their findings, along with the general education or program plan that lists the outcomes, measurement tools, measurement goals, findings, analysis of data, and action or recommendations.

 Assessment procedures at the course, program, and institution level are at the core of the institutional activities and strategic planning at SBC.
 Feedback collected through these outcomes provides support for the decisions made for future SBC planning.
 Since planning guides resources allocation, the feedback through assessment is used to coordinate future resource allocation to guide institutional effectiveness and assessment of student learning.